-First, you must know that shy and introvert aren’t synonymous.
-Introverts are rather more discreet people who need solitude, preferring thinking before speaking and who find it easier to express themselves in writing.
+First of all, you should know that introvert and shy are not synonymous.
+Introverts are defined as quiet people who need loneliness, who prefer to think before speaking and who have more facility to express themselves in writing.

-Here also 5 characteristics of introverts that would make them, according to Jennifer B. Kahnweiler, better leaders:
+Here are 5 characteristics of introverts that define them, according to Jennifer B. Kahnweiler, would make them great leaders:

 - They think first and then speak

 In short, introverts simply work differently than extroverts without being any less good.
 They are just not pushed forward in today’s society.

 In the workplace, extroverts are often preferred.
 Just think of the recruitment process.
 Visit a few job search sites and it will hit you.
 People are told to stand out, to call the employer, to stand out from the crowd.
 It’s only fair to ask them to parachute from the top of the Eiffel Tower with a Hire Me sign.
 Not always easy for introverts.

 In a team environment, introverts are more likely to write to their co-workers than to communicate verbally.
 They are more self-effacing, so it takes longer for them to develop a relationship with other members of their team.